InfinitumForm/cf-geoplugin/readme.txt

 * Fixed PHP errors from previous version

 == Upgrade Notice ==

+= 8.6.0 =
+* Added new functionalityfor TOR networks
+* Blocking visitors from the TOR network
+* Added new shortcodes for the TOR network
+* Added new JavaScript objects for the TOR network
+* Added new CSS classes for the TOR network

 = 8.5.4 =
 * Added fix for menus and widgets